elastic/universal-profiling-documentation/features.md

 Because Universal Profiling provides whole-system continuous profiling, the resource usage of host-agent is highly correlated with the number of processes running on the machine.

-We have recorded real-world, in production host-agent's deployments to be consuming between 0.5% and 1% of CPU time, with the process' memory being as low as 50 MB, and as high as 250 MB on busier hosts.
+We have recorded real-world, in-production host-agent deployments to be consuming between 0.5% and 1% of CPU time, with the process' memory being as low as 50 MB, and as high as 250 MB on busier hosts.